sebastian-ahmed/fifo_tools/README.md

 - It should be noted that *p(W) + p(R) = 1*

 Each thread calls the probability distribution with its bandwidth context (write or read).
 The simulation reports out the simulated effective bandwidth which can be compared with the requested bandwidth.

+## Testing
+To aid in maintainability and enable modification/extension, there exists a simple test-script which runs basic tests and checks for various conditions via asserts.
+This can be run by executing the `test.py` script.
+If running from Windows shell, run as `python test.py`